podium-lib/layout/README.md

 Returns an Array of internal middleware performing the tasks described above.

 ### .pathname()

 A helper method to retrieve the `pathname` set on the constructor.
-This can be handy to use in defining routes since the `pathname` set on the constructor must match what one define as root in each route in a http router.
+This can be handy to use in defining routes since the `pathname` set in the constructor must match whatever is defined as root in each route in a HTTP router.

 Example: